You need people to find you online, but somehow you got voted off the island called the internet.

 The Internet is An Island for Worthy Content only

 One thing that this cycle definitely teaches us is that every page we put up online better be highly valuable.
 Every page needs to be worthy of visiting and sharing.
 Otherwise, you're putting time and money into an online museum instead of a working website.

-While it is true that longer pages tend to be the ones that are in the top ranked search, that is not length for length's sake.
-It is long and valuable that you need.
+While it is true that longer pages tend to be the ones that are in the top-ranked search, that is not length for length's sake.
+It is the long and valuable that you need.